U.S. News Announces the 2025–2026 Best Travel Rewards Programs U.S. News Announces the 2025–2026 Best Travel Rewards Programs

 How the airline programs were ranked

-Whenever rankings like this are made, transparency of methodology is critical to the credibility of the ranking.
-As such, U.S. News has published its methods to evaluate and rank the programs.
+Whenever rankings like these are published, transparency of methodology is critical to the credibility of the ranking.
+As such, U.S. News has published its evaluation methods to rank the programs.
 The airline programs were evaluated as follows:

-• Additional benefits received (25% of score).
+• Additional benefits received (25%).
 Programs were scored 1 to 5 depending on the range and availability of benefits like free checked bags, point expiration policies, affiliated credit cards to maximize earnings, and more.

 • The number of daily flights (10%).
 The airlines were scored from 1 to 5 depending on the number of daily domestic flights they operated.
 Airlines operating over 2,000 daily flights received a score of 5, while those operating 1 to 499 flights received a score of 1.

-• Airline quality rating (8%).
-Airlines were awarded a score of 1 to 5 depending on how they fared on the Airline Quality Rating report published by Dean Headley of Wichita State University and Brent Bowen of Embry-Riddle Aeronautical University.
+• Airline quality rating (5%).
+Airlines were awarded a score of 1 to 5 depending on how they fared in the statistics for on-time scheduled flights in 2024, according to the Bureau of Transportation statistics.

-15 hotel travel reward programs were evaluated and ranked by U.S. News.
-Wyndham Rewards came out on top, followed by Choice Privileges and Marriott Bonvoy.
+Fourteen hotel travel reward programs were evaluated and ranked by U.S. News.
+Choice Privileges came out on top, followed by Wyndham Rewards and World of Hyatt.
 The complete ranking list of hotel programs is as follows:

 5. IHG One Rewards